illuminatech/model-route/README.md

 access organization's page.

 This extension solves this problem via extra URL matching validator - `\Illuminatech\ModelRoute\ModelRouteValidator`.
-Being registered it adds particular model existence as a matching condition for the routes.
+Being registered, it adds particular model existence as a matching condition for the routes.
 This allows to pass matching to the next route, in case model, bound to the current one, does not exist.
 The best place to register this validator will be your route service provider.
 For example: